Translation covers of some triply periodic platonic surfaces: Construction of triply periodic polyhedral surfaces

 For a given genus, there are finitely many graphs (whose quotients are symmetric) and due to the finiteness of Archimedean solids, there are only finitely many regular Archimedean decorations of that genus.
-We consider only those whose quotient surfaces are compact Riemann surfaces of genus-three and four that have identifiable structure, and are intrinsically platonic.
+We consider only those whose compact quotients are surfaces of genus-three and four that have Riemann surface structure as cyclic covers over the sphere, and are intrinsically Platonic.
 The surfaces are Mucube, Muoctahedron, Mutetrahedron, Octa-4, Octa-8, and Truncated Octa-8.
-Details on decorations can be found in Chapter 4 of \cite{thesis}.